Red and Murphy’s old recordings — planned for download

 Red

-3. Ben from Back When says:
+1. Ben from Back When

 This is good news!
 I actually don’t have a couple of those LPs, which surprised me.
 Still have a working turntable, but it’s not currently hooked up to the stereo.
 MP3s will be a lot more portable!